Frequently Asked Questions: The Road to an HIV Cure

 The “Long Beach baby” was born in Long Beach, CA in April 2013 to an HIV-positive mother.
 She was diagnosed with HIV immediately after birth.
 While the mother was aware of her HIV status, she was not taking the prescribed medications and the level of HIV in her blood was very high, increasing the risk of transmission to her baby.

 The pediatricians responsible for the infant's care took early action against the virus, giving her ART within four hours after her birth.
-The baby girl currently shows no sign of the virus.
+The baby girl currently shows no sign of the virus and remains on ART.

 There have also been recent announcements that doctors in Canada have administered the same treatment to three additional infants, who have shown evidence of a functional cure.